Hodges–Lehmann estimator: Definition

-The Hodges–Lehmann statistic also estimates the difference between two populations.
+The two-sample Hodges–Lehmann statistic is an estimate of a location-shift type difference between two populations.
 For two sets of data with m and n observations, the set of two-element sets made of them is their Cartesian product, which contains m × n pairs of points (one from each set); each such pair defines one difference of values.
 The Hodges–Lehmann statistic is the median of the m × n differences.